neunhoef/shuntingyard/x/X.md

 Alternatively, an expression is a **function expression**, which has

-  - an identifier or operator as name (can be empty for pure bracket expressions)
-  - a vector of pairs (s, b), where s is a subexpression and b is a bracket type `empty`, `round`, `square` or `curly`.
+  - a name (which is a UTF-8 string),
+  - a bracket type `empty`, `round`, `square` or `curly`, and
+  - a vector of subexpressions

+The name can be

+  - an **identifier** (must be non-empty), in which case it is a prefix function expression
+  - an **operator** (must be non-empty), in which case it is an infix operator expression
+  - **empty**, in which case it is merely used for the brackting

-There are three rules:
+There are two rules:

-  1. If the name is empty the vector of subexpressions must have length 1 and must not be of empty bracket type.
+  1. If the name is empty, the bracket type must not be empty and the vector of subexpressions must have length 1
-  2. If the name is an operator, then all pairs must have the same bracket type.
+  2. If the name is an identifier, then all subexpressions must have non-empty bracket type.
-  3. If the name is an identifier, then no pair must have empty bracket type.

-In this document, we denote such a tree by putting the name (or "" for empty) in a line and the subexpressions in subsequent lines indented by a character, and with either `-` or `(` or `[` or `{` as the first character to indicate the bracket type.
-For example
+In this document, we denote such a tree by putting the name (or "" for empty) in a line, with the right brackets around it (or none) and the subexpressions in subsequent lines indented by a character.

     f
-     (s1
-     [s2
-     {s3
+     s1
+     s2
+     s3

-denotes a function expression in which `f` is the name, and there are three pairs with subexpressions s1 (round bracket type), s2 (square bracket type) and s3 (brace bracket type).
+denotes a function expression in which `f` is the name, and there are three subexpressions s1, s2 and s3.

 Note that an infix notation of a function expression is also possible in the source representation.
 This tree:

     +
-     -a
-     -*
-       -b
-       -c
+     a
+     *
+      b
+      c

 is a tree, which would correspond to this source expression (see below):

-    a + b * c
+    a+b*c

 and the tree

     *
-     (+
-       -a
-       -b
-     -c
+     (+)
+      a
+      b
+     c

 would be

     (a+b)*c

-and is a tree with top name `*`, one argument pair of round bracket type and a subtree for `a+b`, and a second argument pair of empty bracket type with a single atom `c`.
+and is a tree with top name `*`, one argument of round bracket type and a subtree for `a+b`, and a second argument pair of empty bracket type with a single atom `c`.